solrac97gr/go-jwt-auth/README.md

 ## How to use
 For this example we will make suppose that you want to create endpoints for Blog Posts.
-1. Create a new folder inside the pkg folder with the name of your entity.
+1. Create a new folder inside the internal folder with the name of your entity.
 In this case `post`.
 2. Create tree folders inside the entity folder: `application`, `domain` and `infrastructure`.
 3. Create two folders inside the domain folder: `ports` and `model`.
 4. Create a file inside the model folder with the name of your entity.
 In this case `post.go` and define your struct `Post`.